 We had the Bhopal gas tragedy way back in 1984.

 hectares vulnerable to floods.
 The coastal states are very vulnerable to cyclones.
 All these things have to be taken into account.
-Rules are in place, the laws have been made, the guidelines have been issued, but strict implementation of the guidelines is required.
+Rules are in place, the laws have been made, the guidelines have been issued, but the strict implementation of the guidelines is required.
 On top of it, you need to have a

-mechanism by which you can monitor those things, and that is needed at the Government level, at the society-level.
+mechanism by which you can monitor those things, and that is needed at the Government level, at the society level.

 PR.
 After the recent tragedy, there have been talks of a ‘Saarc response centre’.
-What is the status on that?
+What is the status of that?
 If and when it is formed, how beneficial do you think it would be?

 We can cooperate which each other so far as the training is concerned, we can train them.

 OP.
 Certainly!
 This is a very valid issue.
 We have ten battalions of NDRF spread all over the country.
 Recently, the Government sanctioned two more.
 So we are going to be 12 battalions spread all over.
 Apart from these 12 battalions about which the locations have been identified based on the vulnerability profile of the country, we have 23 regional response centers.
-They are fanned over all across the country.
+They are fanned overall across the country.
 But we need to have many more battalions.
 We need to have many more regional response centers in order to strengthen the institutional response mechanism of NDRF.